fooltowise/NeroNotes/Nero's Notes/Shifting financing cash inflows to the operating section.md

+# Shifting Financing Cash Inflows to the Operating Section

 ### Recording bogus CFFO from a normal bank borrowing

 - A company selling its inventory to a bank and promising to buy it later at a higher price is nothing else than a loan collateralized by the inventory -> this is a financing cash inflow!